lawndoc/flair/doc/README.txt

 How To Run:
     To test the scanner, use one of these three ways:
-        - call flairs from the command line, passing in an argument for a flair program to scan (ex. $ flairs /path/to/program.flr )
+        - give flairs execute permissions on a UNIX system with chmod 755, and call flairs from the command line, passing in an argument for a flair program to scan (ex. $ flairs /path/to/program.flr )
         - give scantest.py execute permissions on a UNIX operating system, and call it from the command line, passing in an argument for a flair